zombieCraig/DartRPG/memory-bank/activeContext.md

    - Verify tab-completion functionality
    - Check image embedding and display
    - Test keyboard shortcuts for moves and oracles
+   - Expand regression test coverage for other features

 2. **UI Refinements**
    - Improve the visual design of the rich text editor